 The role of the Advisor is to act as a support person for the student by conferring quietly with the student.
-The Advisor is not to directly address the members of the Judicial Board, an Administrative Hearing officer, or anyone else present at a meeting or hearing.
+The Advisor is not to directly address the members of the University Board, an Administrative Hearing officer, or anyone else present at a meeting or hearing.

-There are two types of judicial hearings:
+There are two types of conduct hearings:

 - Administrative Hearing: An Administrative Hearing is a hearing in which the hearing officer is a University designee, such as the Dean of Students or another Student Affairs professional.
 The procedures for an Administrative Hearing are set forth above in the "Administrative Hearing Process" section.
 There is no Moderator for an Administrative Hearing.